 - Next, choose the Customize option.

-- Under folder icons option, click on Change icon.
+- Under the folder icons option, click on Change icon.

-- Select an icon which closely resembles the folder purpose.
+- Select an icon that closely resembles the folder purpose.

 - Click Apply.